-The Commission's projected Fiscal 2022 operating expenses are approximately \$37 million or 9% below budgeted amounts, primarily due to lower than forecast benefit and salary costs.
+The Commission's projected Fiscal 2022 operating expenses are approximately \$105 million or 25.2% below budgeted amounts, primarily due to lower than forecast pension and OPEB expenses as a result of strong investment returns (please see the detailed discussion of the FY 2022 operating expenses in Section III - Fiscal 2022 Activities).
 The Commission remains committed to controlling operating expense growth as demonstrated by six years of actual expenditures remaining essentially flat or declining.
 Conservative budget assumptions and cost reductions from initiatives including its early adoption of all-electronic tolling ("AET") have also contributed to controlling expense growth.
 In Fiscal 2022, the Commission funded various capital projects and completed a 13-mile section of the Southern Beltway between U.S. 22 and Interstate Route 79 ("I-79"), which opened on October 15, 2021.
 This was the first section of new roadway opened by the Commission since 2006.
-The Commission's estimated Fiscal 2022 General Reserve Fund ending balance of \$435 million remains well above the Commission's liquidity targets.
+The Commission's estimated Fiscal 2022 General Reserve Fund ending balance of \$437.5 million remains well above the Commission's liquidity targets.
 In addition, on June 2, 2021, the Commission established a Supplemental Capital Fund to provide funding for improvements, extensions, and replacements to the System, or additional capital needs beyond those projects identified in the FY 2022 Ten Year Capital Plan.
 The Supplemental Capital Fund is pledged to the Trust Estate under the Senior Indenture and funds may not be requisitioned for capital projects from such fund if there is a deficiency in any fund or account under the Senior Indenture.
 The Supplemental Capital Fund received \$107 million in deposits during Fiscal 2022 that otherwise would have remained in the General Reserve Fund.
 The Supplemental Capital Fund is estimated to have a Fiscal 2022 ending balance of \$95 million.
 As such, the Supplemental Capital Fund is viewed, by the Commission, as additional operational liquidity in combination with the General Reserve Fund and an existing \$200 million line of credit.

-The Senior Revenue Bond debt service coverage ratio for Fiscal 2022 is projected to be 3.52x, which is higher than the 3.12x coverage ratio anticipated in the Fiscal 2022 Financial Plan largely due to improved toll and other revenues and lower than anticipated operating expenses.
-Subordinate Revenue Bond and Subordinate Special Revenue Bond debt service coverage ratios are projected to be 1.73x and 1.61x, respectively, which are also higher than figures projected in the Fiscal 2022 Financial Plan.
+The Senior Revenue Bond debt service coverage ratio for Fiscal 2022 is projected to be 3.84x, which is higher than the 3.12x coverage ratio anticipated in the Fiscal 2022 Financial Plan largely due to improved toll and other revenues and lower than anticipated operating expenses.
+Subordinate Revenue Bond and Subordinate Special Revenue Bond debt service coverage ratios are projected to be 1.87x and 1.74x, respectively, which are also higher than figures projected in the Fiscal 2022 Financial Plan.